ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 </figcaption>
 </figure>

 Annual meetings were typically held the first Monday in January, in the afternoon or evening.
-A small group attended and Emily is not noted as attending these, despite being voted as Treasurer and being acknowledged as filling that role for at least two years:
+A small group attended and Emily is not listed as attending these meetings, despite being elected as Treasurer and being acknowledged as filling that role for at least two years:

 {{% fig "1912-bcc-mills-emily-treasurer" "500"/%}}
 {{% fig "1914-bcc-mills-emily-treasurer" "800" /%}}
-{{% fig "1921-12-18-bcc-mills-emily" "800" /%}}
 {{% fig "1914-bcc-mills-emily" "500" /%}}
 {{% fig "bcc-mills-emilyb" "800" /%}}
 {{% fig "bcc-mills-emily" "800" /%}}
+{{% fig "1921-12-18-bcc-mills-emily" "800" /%}}

-Emily continued to be involved in temperance, for some period of time, a member of the Women's Christian Temperance Union, along with her step-mother Hannah.
-This is almost certainly unknowable now, but I have wondered if Hannah was introduced to Edward through the Emily's involvement with the W. C. T. U.
+Emily continued to be involved in temperance into the 1900's, and for some period of time, she was a member of the Women's Christian Temperance Union, along with her step-mother Hannah.
+This is almost certainly unknowable now, but I have wondered if Hannah was introduced to Edward through the Emily's involvement with temperance.
+This may also be how Emily knew Ellen Gould.
+It is interesting to note that the Brookton chapter of the W. C. T. U. was organized in 1907—the year of Emily Mills' and Jessie (Shurter) Brewer's baptism—and that Jessie is also active in the W. C. T. U.

 {{% fig "temperance/1917-wctu-directory-p8" "500" /%}}

+Edward died on New Year's day 1908 and Emily made another heartbreaking trip to Evergreen Hill Cemetery in Corfu.

 <div class="cols">
   {{% fig "1908-01-06-ithaca-daily-journal" "350" /%}}